 He is also a fellow of the Commercial Law Centre at Harris Manchester College where Jeffrey directs a project on comparative commercial law.

 Jeffrey is a co-author of Transnational Commercial Law (2nd ed., Oxford University Press, 2012).
-He is also a contributing editor to the academic version of the publication, dealing with the relationship between commercial law treaties and national law.
-He has also published recently on that topic, as well as on the design of commercial law treaties seeking economic benefit and compliance with commercial law treaties.
+He is a contributing editor to the academic version of the publication, dealing with the relationship between commercial law treaties and national law.
+He has published recently on that topic, as well as on the design of commercial law treaties seeking economic benefit and compliance with commercial law treaties.